We’ll help you do your own bankruptcy, promises the ad.

 Games with your credit report

 Bankruptcy is a public record.
-The docket of the bankruptcy court can be accessed online, if you want to see who’s filed bankruptcy.
+The docket of the bankruptcy court can be accessed online, if you really want to see who’s filed bankruptcy.

 So how likely is it that the credit reporting agencies won’t pick up a bankruptcy filing?